fbpx

 in your area.

-Explore the map to see which animals were in need of our help in your local area last month.
-The points on this map all relate to a single animal, or family of animals, reported to Wildlife Victoria last month.
-(Yes, this is just one month!)
+Explore the map to see a sample of the animals that needed our help in your local area last month.
+Each point on this map relates to a single animal, or family of animals, reported to Wildlife Victoria last month.